 If you do decide to wash your beans, do it after you pull them from storage, and let them dry thoroughly before roasting.

-Roasting Coffee Beans in a Cast Iron Skillet
+How to Roast Coffee Beans in a Cast Iron Skillet

 Your skillet does not have to be cast iron.
 A simple frying pan will work, but that is not my preference.
 Preppers know the value of having a cast iron cookware set, and I believe cast iron i better for roasting beans.
 Whatever you do, do not use a coated or non-stick pan.
 This will impact your coffee’s flavor (assuming Teflon Brew is not the flavor you’re going for).